Zac Ashworth: Blackpool

 On 27 June 2024, Blackpool announced the signing of Ashworth, on a three-year deal from West Bromwich Albion, for an undisclosed fee.
 He made his debut for the club on 13 August 2024, in a 4–0 win against Burton Albion in the EFL Cup.

 In January 2025, Ashworth joined Scottish Premiership side Ross County on loan until the end of the season.
 He made his debut for the club on 18 January 2025, in a 3–2 defeat to Livingston in the Scottish Cup.

+Ashworth scored his first goal for Blackpool, against Northampton Town in League One, on 24 January 2026.

 International career

 Ashworth was called up to the Wales under-21 squad in March 2022 for the 2023 European under-21 Championship qualifying matches against Switzerland and Bulgaria.

 Personal life

 Ashworth is the son of former West Bromwich Albion and Manchester United sporting director Dan Ashworth.
 He grew up as a West Bromwich Albion supporter.
 His younger brother, Finn, turned professional at Wolverhampton Wanderers in 2024.